ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/polygon2segmenation.Yoav.md

 ## Class: Transformation
 Implements transformations between coordinate systems.
-Sub-classes for differen transformations (Rigid, Rigid+scaling, affine, b-spline, ...)
+Sub-classes for different transformations (Rigid, Rigid+scaling, affine, b-spline, ...)

+_init_(transformation_type,transformation_parameters)

+attributes:
+transformation_type,
+forward transform,
+inverse transform.

 Methods

+* forward transformPoints (points) transforms points from source to destination.
-* transformPoints (points,to_atlas=True) transforms points to/from
+* inverse transformPoints (points) transforms points from destination to source.
-  atlas coordinates.
+* forward transform3DMask (3Dobject) transforms 3Dmask from source to destination.
-* transform3DMask (3Dobject,to_atlas=True) transforms 3Dmask to/from
+* inverse transform3DMask (3Dobject) transforms 3Dmask from destination to source.

-  atlas coordinates.
+## Class: BrainStructureManager
+  A collection of information and functions that is used to process brain region volumes from that brain

+## Class: Pipeline
+  An instance of pipeline run that processes the data collected from one scan

+## Class: CellDetector
+  A collection of information and functions that is used to train and test one iteration of the cell detector